 This post is by Bernie Carr, apartmentprepper.com

 When you start a food storage plan, whether for emergencies or money-saving reasons, you should avail yourself of various sources besides the supermarket.
+I should point out that some supermarkets have bulk bins such as Whole Foods and Kroger.
+Winco has a great selection.

 Food Storage Sources